Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 17:13:54 💾 Database: RocksDb at ./node-data/chains/avail_development_network/db/full
 ```

-In the logs(output) you will see that our database is now located at `./node-data/chains/avail_development_network/db/full` instead of somewhere in the `tmp` folder.
+In the logs (output), you'll notice our database is now located at `./node-data/chains/avail_development_network/db/full` instead of the `tmp` folder.

-Once the node is running a new folder named `node-data` will be created in the working directory.
-If you take a look at it you will see that it consits of subdirectoires like `chains` and `avail_development_network` and
-inside the last directory there should be our network data.
+Once the node is running, a new folder named `node-data` will be created in the working directory.
+If you take a look, you will see that it consists of subdirectories like `chains` and `avail_development_network`.
+Inside the last directory, you should find our network data.

-After a minute or two, stop the node by pressing Ctrl+C and rerun it.
-It should still use the same storage(database) location and continue for the last produced block.
+After running the node for a minute or two, stop it by pressing Ctrl+C and rerun it.
+It should use the same storage (database) location and continue from the last produced block.

-Now stop the node, Ctrl+C, and let's remove our storage `rm ./node-data -r`.
+Now stop the node with Ctrl+C and let's remove our storage: `rm ./node-data -r`.

 ## Conneting Our Node to Goldberg

-With all this prelimanry knowledge ready to be used, we can now finally do the last step and connect our node to the Goldberg network.
-I will use the same name as before, KingMagnifico, but I suggest you to chose a one that you like.
+With all this preliminary knowledge ready to be used, we can now finally take the last step and connect our node to the Goldberg network.
+I will use the same name as before, KingMagnifico, but I suggest you choose one that you like.

-Before running our node, make sure that our storage folder is removed or empty and that we don't have any previous node already running.
-With that said, let's finally do what we were waiting for since the beginning:
+Before running our node, ensure that our storage folder is removed or empty, and that we don't have any previous nodes already running.
+With that said, let's finally do what we've been waiting for since the beginning:

 ```bash
 ./data-avail --chain goldberg --name KingMagnifico --validator -d ./node-data